FastOpticalSpectrum/FOS/README.md

 + Under matrix, the layer thickness must be specified.
 All units in the input file are in microns.
 + Under each particle, the diamater, volume fraction, and distribution must be specified.
 Multiple diameters can be provided under one particle such as in Sim 2 layer 1
 + Multiple particle types can be used within a layer such as in Sim 2 Layer 1 by specifying the particles sequentially before beginning layer 2
-+ Custom optical properties can be used (look at the example in main_example)

 Example body:
 ```